 The field of pathology imaging is undergoing rapid change.
 Articles published just two years ago may already be outdated due to the fast pace of innovation.
 By March 2022, we had tested scanners from seven brands that could deliver whole slide images (WSI) in DICOM format.
 By December 2023, we had evaluated four more—a significant increase in less than two years.
 This trend suggests that DICOM is becoming the standard output for new scanners.

-Among our clinical customers, DICOM is the most frequently used format, and every month more than 300,000 DICOM WSIs are imported to Sectra pathology solutions around the globe.
+Among our clinical customers, DICOM is the most frequently used format, and every month almost 400,000 DICOM WSIs are imported to Sectra pathology solutions around the globe.
 Many scanner manufacturers are turning to Sectra for verification of accurate DICOM support and compatibility.

 While Sectra is not a standardization institute, we have been around since DICOM was introduced and we are willing to provide practical assistance to support the adoption of DICOM in pathology, as a complement to the work being done in the DICOM Working Group 26 and at Connectathons.